-That warning is for humans and yet we are putting these ingredients ON our pets!
+That warning is for humans and yet we are putting these ingredients ON our dogs!
 It pays to be informed BEFORE using ANY product on our pets.

-Obviously these chemicals weaken your pet’s immune system, which recognizes the chemicals as poison.
+Obviously these chemicals weaken your dog’s immune system, which recognizes the chemicals as poison.
 The body then has to work over-time to eliminate the toxins.
 The major organs, such as the liver and kidneys, are overtaxed.
-For this reason, your pet’s body is not able to handle contact with the normal bacterial or viral substances in our world allowing him/her to get sick more easily.
+For this reason, your dog’s body is not able to handle contact with the normal bacterial or viral substances in our world allowing him/her to get sick more easily.

 There are very simple and safe ways to prevent fleas and ticks naturally.
-A healthy pet will not attract pests and if he or she does get a minor infestation, their bodies will mount a proper defense as well as build a natural immunity.
+A healthy dog will not attract pests, however if he or she does get a minor infestation, their bodies will mount a proper defense as well as build a natural immunity.
 But how do you do that?

-These simple steps will help you focus on promoting health instead of preventing illness in your pets although possibly they are going to 1) seem too simple and 2) possibly be intimidating to those who have come to believe in the religion of conventional pet care.
+These simple steps will help you focus on promoting health instead of preventing illness/or treating disease in your pets although possibly they are going to 1) seem too simple and 2) possibly be intimidating to those who have come to believe in the religion of conventional pet care.

 #1: Feed the right food.

 Stop feeding pet food purchased in a bag or can.
 Switch to a species-appropriate raw diet.
-A species-appropriate diet is what your pet’s ancestors ate to survive and thrive.
-Dogs and cats are carnivores that need to eat raw meat, bones and organs to thrive.
-I assume you must already know that since you are reading this magazine that is focused entirely on this concept.
+A species-appropriate raw diet is what your dog’s ancestors ate to survive and thrive.
+Dogs are carnivores that need to eat raw meat, bones and organs to thrive.
 This is the foundation to good health as well as to thwarting pests and parasites!

-#2: Stop using toxins on and in your pets
+#2: Stop using toxins on and in your dogs

 Flea, tick, and mosquito products include neurotoxins and cancer-causing ingredients.
-The side effects are so severe that some pets die just days after being treated with these deadly chemicals.
+The side effects are so severe that some dogs die just days after being treated with these deadly chemicals (some die within hours).
 Vaccines are also viewed as a toxin, particularly from those of us who adhere to a naturopathic lifestyle for ourselves and our animals.
 You will need to do some deep, thorough homework in this area to learn the truth about vaccines as well as to release the religion and fear surrounding this topic.

 #3 Follow the eight laws of health.